 Training Course Overview

-The planned course footprint is 18months long, but delays during training in the UK are an issue across all flight schools right now.
-The course will culminate in you attaining a Frozen ATPL, which is actual
+The planned course footprint is 18 months, but delays in training in the UK are an issue across all flight schools right now and could affect this timeline.
+The course will culminate in you attaining a Frozen ATPL, which can be turned into a full ATPL further down the line.

 Jet2 are sensibly using three training providers for the course, which are: